algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/FunctionalSpecification/functionalSpecification.md

 ### 9.1 Core Features

 1. **Multi-language Support**:
-   - The application will be translated in 2 languages:
+   - The application will be translated into 2 languages:
      - English
      - French
    - Other languages could be added in the future but are not mandatory.